Frequently Asked Questions

 The color of the flash is dependent upon your MultispeQ's firmware and battery level.
 The intermittent flashing will be either green, yellow, or red depending on the battery level.
 If you do not see your indicator light flashing, please try charging your MultispeQ for a longer period of time.

 Your MultispeQ should automatically turn off after 30 minutes.
-If you would like to turn your instrument off manually, you can do so through the mobile app.
-First, click the MultispeQ icon on the top of the page.
+If you would like to turn your instrument off manually, you can do so through the mobile or desktop apps.
+In the mobile app, click the MultispeQ icon on the top of the page.
 Here you should see your connected instrument and a slidebar to turn off your MultispeQ.
 Slide that bar to the left to turn off and disconnect your MultispeQ.

 How can I connect my MultispeQ to my mobile device with Bluetooth?